 1 14.5 oz. can diced, fire-roasted tomatoes

 for the couscous

 1 Tbsp. butter or ghee

 1 bundle of cilantro, roughly chopped

 They sell harissa paste at Trader Joes, Whole Foods and larger grocers near the salsas or international foods section.
 While it will vary by brand, it is spicy, so if you are timid with that, start with one teaspoon and add from there.
 We use the TJ’s version and while 2 tsp. is definitely warm, it's not burn your face off warm.

 In a large dutch oven over medium heat, warm the butter or ghee.
 Prepare all your vegetables and preheat the oven to 300’.
 Add the potato, onion, garlic, cauliflower and salt and sauté about 5-7 minutes until there are some brown marks on the edges and they just begin to soften.
-Stir in the zucchini, cumin, coriander, harissa, honey and tomatoes and all their juices.
+Stir in the bell pepper, zucchini, cumin, coriander, harissa, honey and tomatoes and all their juices.
 Stir and cook another minute.
 Add the can of chickpeas and broth and bring it to a gentle simmer.
 Cover the pot and transfer it to the middle rack of the oven.
 Bake for 35-40 minutes until vegetables are tender.
 Let it cool a bit on the stove and then taste for seasonings.

 While the vegetables cook, prepare your couscous.

 Bring 1 cup of water, a pinch of salt and the butter to a simmer.
 Add the couscous, stir, turn off the heat and let it sit for 5 minutes to hydrate.
 The same can be done in a microwave, instructions are typically on the back of the box.
 Stir in the apricots and set aside.